lucafrance/luca-decimal/README.md

 ## Consistency among different apps

-Consistency among systems.
+Whichever structure and indexes are used, they must be kept consistent among all applications:

-All programs should follow the same structure.
+- local files,
-- Local files.
+- note taking apps,
-- Note taking apps.
+- todo-apps.

-- Todo-apps
+There is no need to replicate the whole structure on each system constantly.

-It doesn't need to be replicated everywhere all the time, but if anything related is across multiple programs it must stay consistent.
+It is only necessary to ensure consistency once a topic is shared across multiple applications.

-Example:
+**Example**

-> You have an folder in *2 Areas* called *201 Health*, where you save the pdfs of your exams.
+- You have a folder in *2 Areas* called *201 Health*, where you save the pdfs of your doctor exams.
-> You don't need *Health* in your note taking and todo apps right away.
+- You don't need a *Health* folder in your note taking and todo apps right away.
-> If you add a reminder in your todo-app for a yearly check-up, then you should also name it *Health*.
+- If you add a reminder in your todo-app for a yearly check-up, then you should add it to a *201 Health* folder.
-> If you add a note of the opening times of your doctor, it also must end up in a folder called *Health*.
+- If you add a note for the opening times of your doctor, it must also end up in a folder called *201 Health*.

-TODO screenshot d'esempio
+Both [Johnny Decimal](https://johnnydecimal.com/concepts/keeping-notes) and [PARA](https://fortelabs.com/blog/para-setup-guide/) share a similar instruction.

 ## License